-Savoury Pancakes or Gujarati Pudlas made with vegetables and chickpea flour are made from Chickpea flour, vegetables, spice and herbs and look like a pancake, uttapam or a spanish omelette.
-Savoury Pancakes or Gujarati Pudlas made with vegetables and chickpea flour dish is very popular in most Gujarati homes.
+Savoury Pancakes or Gujarati Pudlas made with vegetables and chickpea flour look like a pancake, uttapam or a spanish omelette.
+Pudlas made with vegetables and chickpea flour dish are very popular in most Gujarati homes.
 It’s one of those quick dishes you can make and enjoy when you are in a hurry.
 Simple Pudlas can be cooked with minimum ingredients but I like to add some vegetables to mine to make the meal a bit more filling and it’s one way of getting the children to eat their vegetables.

 Ingredients for about 10 Savoury Pancakes or Gujarati Pudlas